jeeliz/jeelizGlassesVTOWidget/README.md

 So this library is not fully client side because the assets are hosted by our servers.
 If you want to manage your own assets you can use our generalistic face detection and tracking API, [Jeeliz FaceFilter API](https://github.com/jeeliz/jeelizFaceFilter).
 There is a demonstration included in that repository, using THREE.JS as 3D rendering engine, which can be a starting point, [Miel Pops Glasses](https://jeeliz.com/demos/faceFilter/demos/threejs/miel_pops/).

 ## License

 [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
 This application is free for both commercial and non-commercial use.

-## See also
-Jeeliz main face detection and tracking library is [Jeeliz FaceFilter](https://github.com/jeeliz/jeelizFaceFilter).
-It handles multi-face detection, and for each tracked face it provides the rotation angles and the mouth opening factor.
-It is perfect to build your own Snapchat/MSQRD like face filters running in the browser.
-It comes with dozen of integration demos, including a face swap.

 ## References